marybeshaw/skill-building-program/badges-in-development/html/_micro_semantic-html5-elements.md

 ------

 - You have demonstrated the basic foundations in Semantic HTML5 Elements.
-- You should be aware of tons, and exercised in several of the often-used semantic elements
+- You should be aware of tons, and exercised in several of the often-used semantic elements and HTML5 forms.

 Intro